Murdo-C/captainmurdo.github.io/reading.md

 - To Kill a Mockingbird by Harper Lee

 ### Non-Fiction
+- The Obstacle is the Way by Ryan Holiday
 - Fooled by Randomness by Nassim Nicholas Taleb
 - Antifragile by Nassim Nicholas Taleb
 - The Madness of Crowds by Douglas Murray